google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-patterns/index.markdown

   navigation-drawer:
     - Your navigation drawer should *always* be accessible by the user
     - If the number of sections is too large, consider grouping the items and expanding / contracting the groups.
 Avoid overwhelming your users.
-    - Don't hide key actions inside the drawer (i.e. search should be prominently on the home page, not hidden in the drawer).
+    - Don't hide key actions inside the drawer.
+Actions like search should be prominently on the home page, not hidden in the drawer.
   bottom-bar:
     - Only use this if you aren't using a tab bar
     - Stick to 5 items at most